Sculpture: inspired by Giacometti

 When I've finished, what course can I do next?

 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
-After this course you may wish to join a course in a material or process you have tried before to develop your skills further, or try something completely different.
-We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, and much more!
-You may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice.
+After this course you may wish to join a similar course to develop your skills further or try something completely different.
+We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
+Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice.

 Martin Hanson has had over 40 year’s experience working with sculpture and sculptors, moulding and casting.
 Originally he worked in a bronze foundry casting large and small scale sculpture.
 He then worked for Madame Tussauds studios for over 25 years, producing wax figures for Tussauds exhibitions worldwide.
 Martin now, not only works as a sculpture tutor at City Lit, but also as a Specialist Technician at Wimbledon College of Art, working with students on the Technical Arts course.
 Martin continues his own creative practice alongside his teaching, specialising in moulding and casting work in wax, silicone, Jesmonite, plaster and resin for a variety of clients.